 ACTION - Exit setup mode.
-Enter setup mode again if it is necessary, to change any user selectable options.
+Enter setup mode again if it is necessary to change any user selectable options.

-6.1.8 F9 - Gas Check Period Exceeded
+6.1.8 F9 Gas Check Period Exceeded

-If the Model S4000T is left in the gas check mode for more than twelve minutes with Test Gas applied, this fault will occur.
+If the Model S4000C is left in the gas check mode for more than six minutes without a Test Gas being applied or if test gas is left on the gas check mode for more than 6 minutes, this fault will occur.